vibecodingshow/qa-live/web/README.md

 5. **Submit:** Your answer will be immediately visible to all users

 ### Sample Speaker Accounts
-The application includes sample speaker accounts for testing.
-The credentials are stored in the `src/data/SpeakerUsers.ts` file.
-In a production environment, these would be managed through a secure backend system.
+The application connects to the backend API for speaker authentication.
+Sample accounts are stored in the backend's `speakers.json` file.
+In a production environment, these would be managed through a secure database system.

 ## Color Scheme